Jesus Christ explains how He relates to the churches

-To prove it, consider Rev. 2:5, where Jesus threatens removal of the one lampstand from Ephesus.
+In Revelation 1:20, though, each church in each city is a single lampstand, and to prove the Lord wrote to one and only one assembly in each city, consider Rev. 2:5, where Jesus threatens removal of the one lampstand from Ephesus.
 If Ephesus contained multiple churches, and Jesus was going to remove their collective lampstand, then Jesus made a mistake by calling the seven churches seven lampstands only six verses earlier in Rev. 1:20.
 It’s the plural-singular problem again.

 Or, if Jesus only removed one of the many churches in Ephesus’ lampstand, then why did He did He not write anything to those other, more obedient, churches in that city?
 After all, only one church in Ephesus “put to the test those who call themselves apostles, and they are not, and you found them to be false” (Rev. 2:2).

 If there were other churches in Ephesus, and Jesus didn’t write them, then only one conclusion can be made.
 Jesus addressed a church other than them as “the church in Ephesus.”
 Such passing-over silence is then judgment.
 He did not regard them as His own, and yet given this alleged reconstruction, the other churches were more righteous than the church about to lose it’s lampstand, for the other alleged churches weren’t threatened with anything.
 The only conclusion is that Jesus was confused or ignorant.